-But, Stochastic indicators in forex trading can be used based on three references, namely crossover, divergence, and overbought and oversold levels.
+Stochastic indicators itself in forex trading can be used based on three ways, namely crossover, divergence, and overbought and oversold levels.

-The ideal level value for the lower limit and upper limit is 20 and 80.
+The ideal level value for the lower level and upper level is 20 and 80.
 For the middle level, it is used as a measure of 50 to read the weight of the price movement after being below level 50 or above the level of 50.

 Stochastic Crossover as a Trading Entry Indicator

 The most important component in how to read the Stochastic indicator as a sign of entry trading is the crossing of signal lines.
-In contrast to RSI which has only one signal line, Stochastic has two dynamic lines which are named% K and% D respectively.
+In contrast to RSI only has one signal line, meanwhile Stochastic has two dynamic lines which are named% K and% D respectively.

-If you use the MetaTrader 4 platform, the default display% K Stochastic is a green line, while the% D line appears as a red dashed graph.
+In MetaTrader 4 platform, the default display% K Stochastic is a green line, while the% D line as red dashed graph.
 Apart from appearance, the two lines also have different calculations.